KelliePetersen/OOPwithPHP/src/phpadvanced/SOLID.md

 * Dependency Inversion

 ## SUMMARY
-Open-Closed = software entities allow their behaviour to be extended without modifying their source code
+**Open/Closed** - Software entities allow their behaviour to be extended without modifying their source code

+## Single Responsibility Principle
+*A class should have one, and only one, reason to change.*
+Each class should have a single responsibility, so that software is easier to implement and side-effects are less likely.
+You need to change your class as soon as one of its responsibilities changes.
+That is obviously more often than you would need to change it if it had only one responsibility.

+An example can be found in the [Open/Closed Example](https://github.com/KelliePetersen/phpsqlbook/blob/master/src/phpadvanced/SOLID/openclosed.php)

 ## Open/Closed Principle
-Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
+*Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.*
 This means that an entity can allow its behaviour to be extended without modifying its source code.

 The modern approach is polymorphic open/closed principle - use interfaces instead of superclasses to allow